-Our data shows significant growth for OA articles of any type published by Elsevier between 2015 and 2018: hybrid output increases by 49.9% and gold with APC by 43.1% and diamond by 195.0%.
-Interestingly, after tripling from 2015 to 2016, the growth in diamond OA slowed down in 2017 and decreased by 15.7% in 2018.
-Although our study did not focus on investigating the prevalence of diamond OA, we found that 12.4% of gold articles (8.6% of all OA) published by the oligopoly had an APC of \$0.
-Elsevier's uptake of diamond OA stood out among the five publishers, as more than half (53.1%) of their gold OA papers were published at no cost for the authors.
-The other oligopoly publishers take less advantage of diamond OA.
-Taylor & Francis publish 9.8%, Springer-Nature 7.0%, Sage 4.2% and Wiley 1.9% of their gold OA articles without an APC.
-With the exception of Elsevier, the uptake of diamond OA remains far below the 43.2% of diamond articles found by Siler and Franken (2020) using the DOAJ.
-This illustrates that diamond OA is still a phenomenon that is much more common outside of the Western-based oligopoly of publishers, as the DOAJ is a more inclusive source of data that indexes publications from all over the world.
+Our data shows significant growth for OA articles of any type published by Elsevier between 2015 and 2018: hybrid output increased by 49.9% and gold with APC by 43.1% and diamond by 195.0%.
+Interestingly, after tripling from 2015 to 2016, the growth in gold OA where APC is reported as \$0 slowed down in 2017 and decreased by 15.7% in 2018.
+Although our study did not focus on investigating the prevalence of diamond OA, we found that 12.4% of gold articles (8.6% of all OA) published by the studied publishers had an APC of \$0.
+At more than half (53.1%) of their gold OA papers published at no cost for the authors, Elsevier's uptake of gold journals without APCs stood out among the five publishers.
+The other publishers take less advantage of this model.
+Taylor & Francis published 9.8%, Springer-Nature 7.0%, Sage 4.2% and Wiley 1.9% of their gold OA articles without an APC.
+With the exception of Elsevier, the uptake of gold journals without author fees remains far below the 43.2% of diamond articles found by Siler and Franken (2020) using the DOAJ.
+This illustrates that diamond OA is still a phenomenon that is much more common outside of the Western group of large publishers, as the DOAJ is a more inclusive source of data that indexes publications from all over the world.